yhzhang0128/egos-2000/references/USAGES.md

 In step6, new versions of Arty may use "s25fl128sxxxxxx0" as memory device.
 If you choose the wrong one, step8 will tell you.

 In step4, if the Arty board is not detected, try to reinstall the USB cable drivers following [these instructions](https://support.xilinx.com/s/article/59128?language=en_US).
-If it still doesn't work, it may be an issue with Vivado and please [contact Xilinx](https://support.xilinx.com/s/topic/0TO2E000000YKXgWAO/programmable-logic-io-bootconfiguration?language=en_US) or try openocd as described above for Mac.
+If it still doesn't work, it may be an issue with Vivado and please [contact Xilinx](https://support.xilinx.com/s/topic/0TO2E000000YKXgWAO/programmable-logic-io-bootconfiguration?language=en_US) or try the openocd method described above.

 ## Step4: Connect with egos-2000